HuseenKhan/csma_ca_dashboard/README.md

 ![Dashboard](screenshots/dashboard_screenshot.jpg)

----

 # User Input Parameters

-The simulator allows users to configure different WLAN contention and hidden-node scenarios using the Streamlit sidebar inputs.
+  The following input parametrs are required to analyze the performance of CSMA/CA.

 ## Number of WLAN Nodes

-Defines the total number of contending WLAN nodes participating in channel access and contention.
+Defines the total number of contending WLAN nodes

-Higher numbers increase:
-- channel contention
-- collision probability
-- access delay

----

 ## Number of Hidden Nodes

 Defines how many nodes behave as hidden nodes.
 Hidden nodes:
 - do not defer when the channel is busy
 - always sense the channel as idle
 - may transmit simultaneously with other nodes

-This increases:
-- collisions
-- frame error rate (FER)
-- unfair channel access

----

 ## Total Simulation Time Slots

 Defines the total duration of the simulation in time slots.

-Larger simulation times provide:
-- more stable averages
-- better statistical accuracy
+Note that Larger simulation times provid better statistical accuracy
-- improved performance evaluation

----

 ## Frame Transmission Slots

 Defines the transmission duration of a frame in time slots.

-Currently:
-- all nodes use the same frame transmission duration
-- all transmitted frames have equal size

----

 ## Minimum Contention Window (CW Min)